 Much better than traditional stuffing, take your family dinners to the next level with this delicious Keto Stuffing recipe!
 It’s loaded with sausage (homemade or store-bought), fresh herbs, and kale that turns crispy throughout the dish.
-With only 4.2g net carbs per serving, this recipe is perfect for keto holidays meals and Sunday lunch!
-Gluten-free + paleo + Whole30.
+With only 4.2g net carbs per serving, this recipe is perfect for the whole family this holiday season!

-- It uses no-nonsesnse ingredients.
-All of these ingredients are wholesome and not processed keeping this stuffing as healthy as possible.
+- It uses no-nonsense ingredients.
+All of these ingredients are wholesome and not processed keeping this low carb stuffing recipe as healthy as possible.

-- You can have it if you’re on the Whole30, paleo or a gluten-free diet.
+- You can have it if you’re on the Whole30, paleo, or gluten-free diet.
 That’s right!
 Because we make our own sausage for this recipe, we’ll be skipping breadcrumbs and other filler ingredients, making it suitable for many sensitive digestive systems.
-Also, if doing whole30 or paleo, substitute the butter for ghee or beef drippings.
+Also, if you’re doing whole30 or paleo, substitute the butter for ghee, beef drippings, or olive oil.

 - It is quick to make.
 This keto thanksgiving recipe is ready in less than an hour.

-- You can make it ahead of time: Make thanksgiving dinner a breeze by prepping this stuffing early and refrigerating or freezing it for later!
+- You can make it ahead of time: Make thanksgiving dinner a breeze by prepping this stuffing early and refrigerating or freezing it for later.

 - It’s low carb!
-Just 4.2g net carbs per serving – perfect for keto!
+Just 4.2g net carbs per serving – perfect for the keto diet!

 - Sausage: One of the main ingredients for this stuffing recipe is sausage.
 I made my own sausage mixture for this keto thanksgiving stuffing and included it in the recipe below.
 You can also buy premade sausage, remove the casing and turn that into sausage meatballs if you’d prefer.

 - Almond flour: This is used in place of the bread to add a bread-like texture.
 It’s surprisingly similar to the original.
 I don’t recommend substituting coconut flour as it will turn out dry.

-- Sage and parsley: If you can use fresh herbs here, it’ll taste so much better than dried!
+- Sage and parsley: If you can use fresh herbs here, it’ll taste so much better than using dried ones.
 This time I ended up using fresh parsley and homemade dried sage from our garden.
 Using fresh sage a few months ago tasted better to me.
 Note: I use dried herbs in the sausage mix.

-- Kale: Kale adds a little bulk but also the parts that are exposed in the oven turn crispy when it bakes, and who doesn’t love crispy kale!
-It’s one of my favourite parts of this recipe.
+- Kale: Kale adds a little bulk but also the parts that are exposed in the oven turn crispy when it bakes, and who doesn’t love crispy kale?
+It’s one of my favorite parts of this recipe.